sgtsmall/VK2BV_Direwolf/docs/VK2BV_direwolffull_build.md

 About now you need some maps.
 The default map connectors don't work so you need to download some stuff

-You have to get pre built tiles (find the ones for NSW and link here)
+You have to get pre built tiles

+I downloaded a whole of australia file and ran the import function on another large debian workstation (you need a large amount of CPU, memory and disk -60GB to do this but the resulting files are only a few hundred MB) I will make the file available soon.

 ... more later including the install icons